Research operations

 The thing stakeholders usually need is the finding, not the person.
 Look for tools that let you share insights, highlights, and themes without exposing the underlying participant identity.

-Some platforms can run a study where participant identities are masked from the people reviewing results.
+Some platforms let you mask participant identities from the people reviewing results, so personal details stay visible only to the team members who genuinely need them.
 This matters a lot in finance, healthcare, and any research touching a vulnerable group, or any time you're researching your own employees and anonymity is the whole point.
 If your research regularly touches sensitive topics, this should be near the top of your requirements list.

 Get consent that matches reality